pulp/pulp_docker/docs/index.rst

 Features
 --------

-* :ref:`Synchronize <sync-workflow>` from a Docker registry that has basic or token auth
+* :ref:`Synchronize <sync-workflow>` from a Container registry that has basic or token auth
 * :ref:`Create Versioned Repositories <versioned-repo-created>` so every operation is a restorable snapshot
 * :ref:`Download content on-demand <create-remote>` when requested by clients to reduce disk space
-* :ref:`Perform docker/podman pull <host>` from a docker distribution served by Pulp
+* :ref:`Perform docker/podman pull <host>` from a container distribution served by Pulp
 * De-duplication of all saved content
 * Host content either `locally or on S3 <https://docs.pulpproject.org/en/3.0/nightly/installation/
   storage.html>`_